harshshah96/Leetcode/1354-find-players-with-zero-or-one-losses/Notes.md

-<h2>find-players-with-zero-or-one-losses Notes</h2><hr>answer[0] is a list of all players that have not lost any matches i.e an ABSOLUTE WINNEER
+<h2>find-players-with-zero-or-one-losses Notes</h2><hr>answer[0] is a list of all players that have not lost any matches i.e an ABSOLUTE WINNEER and